Prevent Shared Key authorization for an Azure Storage account

 To run commands in Azure Cloud Shell to manage storage accounts for which Shared Key access is disallowed, first make sure that you have been granted the necessary permissions to these accounts via Azure RBAC.
 For more information, see What is Azure role-based access control (Azure RBAC)?.

 Disallow Shared Key authorization to use Azure AD Conditional Access

-Azure Storage supports Azure AD authorization for requests to Blob and Queue storage only.
-If you disallow authorization with Shared Key for a storage account, requests to Azure Files or Table storage that use Shared Key authorization will fail.
-Because the Azure portal always uses Shared Key authorization to access file and table data, if you disallow authorization with Shared Key for the storage account, you will not be able to access file or table data in the Azure portal.
+Azure Storage supports Azure AD authorization for requests to blob, table and queue storage only.
+If you disallow authorization with Shared Key for a storage account, requests to Azure Files that use Shared Key authorization will fail.
+Because the Azure portal always uses Shared Key authorization to access file data, if you disallow authorization with Shared Key for the storage account, you will not be able to access Azure Files data in the Azure portal.

-Microsoft recommends that you either migrate any Azure Files or Table storage data to a separate storage account before you disallow access to the account via Shared Key, or that you do not apply this setting to storage accounts that support Azure Files or Table storage workloads.
+Microsoft recommends that you either migrate any Azure Files data to a separate storage account before you disallow access to an account via Shared Key, or do not apply this setting to storage accounts that support Azure Files workloads.

 Disallowing Shared Key access for a storage account does not affect SMB connections to Azure Files.

 Identify storage accounts that allow Shared Key access

 There are two ways to identify storage accounts that allow Shared Key access: